rwuhrman/unified-shared-services-management/pages/newpay-notice.md

 MAESC/CIOC/CFOC members and their staff contributed to the <a href="https://www.ussm.gov/fibf/">standards</a> and acquisition strategy and will continue to play a key role in this transformation.

 This will enable agencies to focus human and fiscal resources on core mission priorities and deploy modern, secure work schedule leave management and payroll solutions to support a modern workforce.
 The initiative is referred to as NewPay.
-The pre-solicitation notice is available on <a href="http://go.usa.gov/xQPCj">FedBizOpps</a> and will will close on June 1, 2018.
+The pre-solicitation notice is available on <a href="http://go.usa.gov/xQPCj">FedBizOpps</a> and will close on June 1, 2018.